 Once the brace arrives, we develop a treatment plan that begins with very low-pressure settings.
-Then, we gradually increase the pressure at each subsequent monthly visit.
+We then gradually increase the pressure at each subsequent monthly visit.
 Once the pectus carinatum is corrected, the patient undergoes a weaning process until the brace is finally discontinued.

-In rare situations, we would recommend a different technique called the Ravitch procedure, where our surgeons open your child’s chest, remove abnormal cartilage and place the sternum in an appropriate position.
+In rare situations, we would recommend a different technique called the modified Ravitch procedure, where our surgeons open your child’s chest, remove abnormal cartilage, and place the sternum in an appropriate position.

-When your child is awake in the recovery room, our nursing team and anesthesiologist work together to ensure her or she is as comfortable as possible.
-Your child might receive a combination of intravenous (IV) and oral pain medications after surgery, which could include the epidural or a patient-controlled analgesia (PCA) pump.
+When your child is awake in the recovery room, our nursing team and anesthesiologist work together to ensure he or she is as comfortable as possible.
+Your child will receive a combination of intravenous (IV) and oral pain medications, muscle relaxants and local anesthetic patches after surgery.
+We use minimal narcotic pain medications.

-For both the MIRPC procedure and the Ravitch procedure, the average hospital stay is four to seven days.
-Once your child is ready to go home, the IV pain medications are stopped and he or she is transitioned to oral pain medications.
-Most children will require two to three weeks of oral pain medications after they are discharged.
+Once your child is ready to go home, the IV pain medications are stopped and he or she is transitioned to over-the-counter pain medications.
+Some children may require up to one week of these medications after they are discharged.

 Related Conditions & Treatments